Tesla Solar Review: Guide to Costs, Services & More (2023)

 Tesla Powerwall

-The last Tesla solar product that homeowners may be considering is the Tesla Powerwall, which is one of the best solar battery storage systems on the market.
+The Tesla Powerwall battery has an energy storage capacity of 13.5 kWh, a long 20-year lifespan, and a comprehensive 10-year warranty that makes it one of the best solar battery storage systems on the market.
 By adding a battery to your home solar system, you can use solar energy even when the sun isn’t shining (like at night or on cloudy days) and have power stored up in case of a utility outage.

 When considering Tesla solar energy storage for a new or existing solar system, customers will come across both the Tesla Powerwall and the Tesla Powerwall+.
-The Powerwall+ comes with additional benefits (at an additional cost, of course).
-Key differences between these two options include the following:
+The Powerwall+ comes with additional benefits, such as more continuous battery power and backup power.
+The key differences between these two options include the following:

 Energy Capacity 13.5 kWh 13.5 kWh